zumasys/docs/site/jbase/administration/installation-guides/licensing/licensing-a-jbase-server/README.md

-# Licensing a jBASE System
+# Licensing a jBASE Server

 <PageHeader />